 The matted coat is an integral part of the Bergamasco, and although the development of the mats is a process that takes several years, most people find the coats are amazingly easy to care for once the mats have set.
 There is no brushing required.
 The Bergamasco does not shed, in that it does not "throw a coat."
 While, as with any dog, there will be some hairs found here and there on the floor or furniture, this is far less than with many other breeds.
 Many people who are allergic to other dogs find that they are not bothered by the Bergamasco's coat.

-There is much more information on the development and care of the coat at www.pastore-bergamasco.org.
+There is much more information on the development and care of the coat at http://www.internationalbergamascosheepdogassociation.com/coat-care/.
 Also, the Club has prepared a video to help first-time owners when it comes time to rip the coat into mats.
-Please see the BSCA Bergamasco Sheepdog website or contact us at email@example.com to order the bergamasco Coat care DVD.
+Contact us at email@example.com to request video links.